JohnKeysCloud/battleship/src/ts/bs-gameboard-factory/bs-gameboard-factory.md

 4. **Ideal for Grid-Based Games**: Naturally represents gameboards, where each cell's direct neighbors are easily accessible.
 5. **Supports Uniform Movement**: Easily handles standard directional movements (up, down, left, right) with predictable index access.

+#### Prepending `I` to Interface Name

+This is a common, but not universal practice in some TypeScript codebases.
+It is mostly seen in older or certain large codebases.
+Even though some teams avoid this and name interfaces just like regular types, I decided to use the convention in this project because I am exporting and importing my interfaces into other modules.
+By prepending `I`, readability is enhanced in the modules where I import interfaces.
+It makes it clear that the import is an interface.

 ####  Tf is `<t>`

 The `<T>` syntax, representing a generic type parameter, can be used anywhere in TypeScript where you want to define a generic type.
 Generics in TypeScript provide a way to create reusable and flexible components, functions, classes, and interfaces that work with a variety of data types while maintaining type safety.